Académie Moderne

-The Académie Moderne was a free art school in Paris.
+The Académie Moderne, formerly known as Académie Léger–Ozenfant, was a free art school in Paris.
 It was founded by Fernand Léger and Amédée Ozenfant in 1924.
 The school attracted students from Europe and America.
-Both Léger and Ozenfant taught there, along with Aleksandra Ekster and Marie Laurencin.
+Both Léger and Ozenfant taught there, along with Aleksandra Ekster, Otte Sköld, and Marie Laurencin.

+Notable students included Tarsila do Amaral, Florence Henri, Blanche Lazzell, Nadia Khodasevich Léger, and Clay Spohn.